Wind Dancer: Krakoa

-A long time later, Sofia somehow heard of the Mojoverse's new-found obsession with mutants and started live streaming and climbing the broadcasting charts.
-After making a poll with her followers, it was revealed the majority wanted to see her die, so she hired Adam X to execute her.
-Moments before her demise, she addressed the audience one last time: "Let's give the people what they want".

-Upon seeing the proof of death, The Five proceeded with her resurrection, returning her powers in the process.
-After being reunited with Hellion and her other friends, she revealed to them that she had to let herself get killed in order to escape, but Spiral, Adam X and Shatterstar still needed rescuing.
+During the Krakoan Age, Wind Dancer becomes an online streamer broadcasting to the Mojoverse.
+After making a poll with her followers, she learns that they want her to die and hires Adam X to kill her.
+The Five quickly resurrect Wind Dancer, restoring her powers in the process.
+Following the end of the Krakoan Age, Dazzler returns to her musical career and Wind Dancer becomes her publicist.

 Powers and abilities

 As the mutant Wind Dancer, Sofia has the ability to control the movement of air, which included the ability to generate wind with intense force, lift and carry objects, fly and, more subtly, amplify small vibrations in the air - allowing her to hear faraway conversations.

 She also uses her powers to create a "cutting" effect by refining the force of the wind.
-When at close range, she can also compress air into a person's ear to disrupt their middle ear's equilibrium thereby disturbing their balance.
+When at close range, she can also compress air into a person's ear to disrupt their balance.

-As Renascence, she wore a suit equipped with six metal cybernetic tentacles that could discharge surges of electricity from its claws.
+As Renascence, she wore a suit equipped with six metallic tentacles that could discharge surges of electricity.
 She was also equipped with a personal force field that emits a golden aura.

 Sofia has some athletic and martial arts skills due to her training as a New Mutant at Xavier's and the combat sessions with the New Warriors.

 Other versions

-House of M

-Wind Dancer is a S.H.I.E.L.D. trainee in the House of M reality.
-During the House of M crossover (which later led to Decimation), Wind Dancer was shown as a S.H.I.E.L.D trainee, in the Hellions Squad, under Dani Moonstar's supervision, and involved in a rather intimate relationship with Scion (Julian's counterpart).

-In this reality, she battled control against Wallflower's pheromones that manipulated the New Mutant Leadership Institute's students into fighting with the S.H.I.E.L.D. trainees to the death.

-After Wallflower was killed and her influence severed, the surviving young mutants teamed up to attack Emperor Sunfire, who headed Project: Genesis, a plan to mutate baseline humans.
-Sunfire ordered their death, but reality was reverted before anything further happened.
+An alternate universe version of Wind Dancer from Earth-58163 appears in House of M. This version is a S.H.I.E.L.D. trainee under Danielle Moonstar's supervision.